pulp/pulpcore/docs/plugin_dev/plugin-writer/concepts/rbac/permissions.rst

 ``Permissions`` exclusively via role assignments.
 Typical roles are ``owner`` for an object with all the permissions to view modify and delete the object, or ``viewer`` limited to see the object.
-To scope the reach of the permissions in a role, these role are assigned to ``Users`` or ``Groups`` either on the model-level or the object-level.
+To scope the reach of the permissions in a role, these role are assigned to ``Users`` or ``Groups`` either on the model-level, domain-level (if domains are enabled), or the object-level.

 :Model-Level: A role is associated to a user or group for access to a specific model, but not an instance of that model.
 This allows you to express concepts like "Hilde can administer all FileRemotes".
+:Domain-Level: When the domains feature is enabled, a role is associated to a user or group for
+    access to a specific model within the specific domain and only that domain.
+This allows you to express concepts like "Hilde can administer all FileRemotes within Domain 'foo'".
 :Object-Level: A role is associated to a user or group for access to a specific instance of a specific model.
 This allows you to express concepts like "Hilde can administer FileRemote(name='foo remote').

-Certain roles may contain permissions that are only ever checked on the model-level.
+Certain roles may contain permissions that are only ever checked on the model(or domain)-level.
 For example the ``creator`` role for a model that contains the models ``add`` permission.

 In the case for ``FileRemote``, the typical set of roles provided by the plugin looks like: